Public Schools Act 1868

 The act regulated these seven schools in a number of ways, as recommended by the Clarendon Commission, with the aim of creating better conditions in them and preventing abuses, and authorized the establishment of a board of governors for each school, to supervise their administration.
 It also freed them of their obligations under their founding charters to educate "Foundation Scholars", i.e. scholarship boys paying nominal or no fees.
-The Act made it clear that parliament had authority to legislate for the schools.
-The act led to development of the schools away from the traditional exclusively classics-based curriculum taught by clergymen, to a somewhat broader scope of studies.
+The Act made it clear that Parliament had authority to legislate for the schools.

 In 1887 the Divisional Court and the Court of Appeal determined that the City of London School was a public school.